Quick jump to...

 Returning to the fringe every year since with his solo shows Feathers (2016) Cactus (2017) and Seahorse, 2018 also saw him on a double headed UK tour with fellow comic Glen Moore (Mock The Week, BBC Two).
 His 2019 solo show, My Granddad Has A Fringe will no doubt be on many people’s ‘one to watch’ list.
 So what’s his secret?
 Speaking to Metro, Adam Hess explains – ‘I’m obsessed with laughs per minute…I really enjoy the silly stuff.
 The comedy I like is escapism — stuff that doesn’t really matter.
 I don’t think I’ve got anything new to say about anything important, but I do have opinions on pineapples…”

 Get More Adam Hess

 Want more of Adam Hess?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.